The hair growth cycle is perhaps one of the most overlooked cycles of our bodies.

 What factors affect the hair cycle?

-Many things affect the hair growth cycle, including your gender, age, genetics and nutrition.
+Many things affect the cycle, including your gender, age, genetics and nutrition.

 Men’s hair usually grows quicker than women’s, and hair typically grows fastest between 15-30 years of age.
 After, it begins to slow down.